-Identification requires that there are no shocks correlated with the bank failures that occurred simultaneously.
-First, I address these concerns by controlling for all location-level characteristics that are correlated with bank failures.
+First, I present the baseline results without controls, and then I address the identification concern that other shocks correlated with bank failures occurred simultaneously by controlling for all observable location-level characteristics that were correlated with bank failures.
 Second, I use another characteristic of the historical context-the nascent international telegraph system-to show that the timing of the effect is consistent with when the news from London would have reached the ports.
+Third, I verify the estimated effects using a different dataset of the annual values of exports.